 - Crown Fountain

-Kids love roaming (read: sprinting) through Lurie Garden at Millennium Park.
-The 3.5-acre botanical garden is home to hundreds of flowers, plants, and flora, all creating a natural adventure for visitors.
-Best of all, admission to Lurie Garden is completely free.
+Kids love roaming through the dreamy Lurie Garden, home to hundreds of gorgeous flowers, plants, and flora—all creating a surreal adventure.
+Best of all, admission to the Garden is free!

 - Online Activities for Kids